mvolkmann/blog/src/warp.md

   src="/blog/assets/warp-theme-picker.png?v={{pkg.version}}"
   title="Warp Theme Picker">

+The list of themes can be filtered by entering part of a theme name.

 The themes listed appear to be in a somewhat random order and there is no option to sort them.